 How do I enrol and pay?

 A registration form is sent on request.
-Australian students can pay by direct debit and banking details will be sent on request.
-International students can also pay by direct debit into my account.
-On receipt a course presentation folder and the first Module will be sent.
+Payment is made by direct debit and banking details will be sent on request.
+On receipt course presentation information and the first Modulewith assignments will be sent.

 Do I receive any qualifications?

 The only formal recognised qualifications in botanical art or natural history are those acquired at university within a Natural History degree.
 You will receive a Certificate of Merit on completion of this course.